Fade-1079/ImGui-Menu-Dx11-Keiro-Hooking-Template/README.md

 TO DO:
 Fix Animations with the toggle switches

+Add Toggle Switches to other tabs

+OPTIONAL TO DO:
-Add Toggle Switches to other tabs and more like hooking and stuff!
+and more like hooking and stuff!

+Make it dragable

+idk, more things?